nothing2obvi/pixelfin/README.md

 	- Clickable images with a lightbox viewer (Prev / Next / Close)
 - **Direct links to Jellyfin**

-	Each item’s title links directly to its page in Jellyfin’s web UI.
+	Each item’s title links directly to its page in Jellyfin’s web UI so you can take action and make edits

 - **Image resolution display**